webpro-nl/knip/README.md

 - The `scripts` in package.json may also provide entry files that Knip can use.
 - Knip does this for each [workspace][1] it finds.

 In other words, Knip looks in many places and you may not need much configuration.
-When everything is according to defaults you don't even need a `knip.json` file.
+In a perfectly boring world where everything is according to defaults you don't even need a `knip.json` file.

 Larger projects tend to have more things customized, and therefore probably get more out of Knip with a configuration file.
 Let's say you are using `.ts` files excusively and have all source files only in the `src` directory: